All Episodes

 Really great to hear your voice.

-Uh, as a retired Air Force uh flight engineer, I have a couple of theories on this uh your own thing, the Russians how they took it out.
+As a retired Air Force flight engineer, I have a couple of theories on this drone thing, the Russians, how they took it out.

-Before I saw the video tape, um what my first theory was they used a uh what the MiGs have like the R fighters to have a afterburner.
+Before I saw the videotape, my first theory was they used what the MICS have, like our fighters, they have an afterburner.

-So I was uh under the impression that maybe they used an afterburner, get in front of it and just blast it because it's so powerful that they could put put the drone into a into a corkscrew spin.
+So I was under the impression that maybe they used an afterburner, get in front of it, and just blast it because it's so powerful that they could put the drone into a corkscrew spin.

-The other theory I had was what what we saw on the video is that Russian coming right at the drone, but what we used to in the in the Air Force uh with the tactics, they used to have a thing called the thump.
+The other theory I had was what we saw on the video is that Russian coming right at the drone.

-So the fighter jets at the last minute they'll do a they'll pull up and all that wake turbulence will hit the drone like like slam it and put it into a corkscrew type of spin.
+So the fighter jets, at the last minute, they'll pull up and all that weight turbulence will hit the drone like slam it and put it into a corkscrew type of spin.

-But apparently the the fighter pilot was not that great and uh end up tapping the uh propeller.
+But apparently the fighter pilot was not that great and end up tapping the propeller.

 So that's my two cents as far as that goes.

-And uh you know, this this is a problem America better come to grips with really quick here.
+And, you know, this is a problem America better come to grips with really quick here.

 Yeah, I do agree with you.

-So appreciate you being with us, Abin, and thank you for serving your country too.
+I appreciate you being with us, Saban, and thank you for serving your country, too.

 Got to take a quick break.